kokspro/BookProj/README.md

-# BookProj
-Sun Devil Book Exchange
+# Sun Devil Book Exchange
 Welcome to the Sun Devil Book Exchange project!
 This is a JavaFX application that allows users to manage and exchange books in a community-oriented platform.
 This README provides all the information you need to set up and run the project.

-Table of Contents
-Prerequisites
-Getting Started
-Setting Up JavaFX
-Building the Project
-Running the Application
-Project Structure
-Contributing
-License
-Prerequisites

 Before you begin, ensure you have the following installed: